QURBANI 2023

 Philosophy – Mawakhat

-The concept of Mawakhat predates to 622 CE when Prophet Muhammad (Peace Be Upon Him) urged the residents of Medina (Ansars) to share half of their belongings with the Muhajirs (migrants) who were forced to flee persecution from the Quraish and migrated from Mecca to Medina.
-Drawing inspiration from the generosity displayed by the Ansars, Akhuwat believes that if the same approach, where one affluent family embraces a less fortunate one is adopted today, inequality will be eradicated from the world.
+Drawing inspiration from the generosity displayed by the Ansars, Akhuwat believes that if the same approach – where one affluent family embraces a less fortunate one – is adopted today, inequality could be eradicated from the world.

-While inspiration for the philosophy of Akhuwat i.e. Mawakhat comes from a particular faith, we do not exclude people from other faiths.
-We strongly believe in and practice religious freedom, tolerance, and inclusion and the message of solidarity is for all.
-All of Akhuwat’s practices which are inspired by this philosophy involve compassion towards others, sharing what you have with those who do not.
-All is done while ensuring that dignity of beneficiaries is maintained.
-In all our dealings with them, they are treated as family, with utmost respect and love, like one would give their sibling.
+All of Akhuwat’s practices which are inspired by this philosophy involve compassion towards others, and sharing what you have with those who do not.
+In our work, we ensure that the dignity of beneficiaries is always maintained.
+In all our dealings with them, they are treated as family, with utmost respect and compassion.

 Pillars